airyhq/airy/docs/docs/sources/facebook.md

 ### Step 2: Configure the webhook integration

 Facebook must first verify your integration with a challenge to start sending events to your running instance.
-To verify your Facebook webhook integration, set the environment variable `webhookSecret` in `infrastructure/airy.yaml` to a value of your choice.
+To verify your Facebook webhook integration, set the value next to `webhookSecret:`, below `components/sources/facebook` in your `airy.yaml` file, to a value of your choice.

 You are now ready to configure the webhook integration.
 Click on the + icon next to "Products" on the left sidebar of your app's dashboard: scroll down, a list of products will appear.